 Our precision-engineered surfactant platform technology is based on the scientific rationale of SRT to treat life threatening respiratory disorders and as the foundation for the development of novel respiratory therapies and products.
 Our business is dependent upon the successful development and approval of our product candidates based on this platform technology.
 We have received an Approvable Letter from the FDA for Surfaxin, our lead product, for the prevention of RDS in premature infants, and have filed an MAA with the EMEA for clearance to market Surfaxin in Europe.
-The Approvable Letter from the FDA contains conditions that Discovery must meet in order to obtain approval and they primarily involve finalizing labeling and correcting previously reported manufacturing issues.
-Currently, we are conducting a Phase 2 clinical trial for the treatment of ARDS in adults and a Phase 2 trial for the prevention of MAS in full-term infants.
-We have initiated a Phase 2 clinical trial using aerosolized SRT via nCPAP to potentially treat premature infants in the NICU suffering from Neonatal Respiratory Failures, a Phase 2 clinical trial using Surfaxin for the prevention of BPD, and are preparing to initiate a Phase 2 trial using DSC-104 to treat patients with asthma.
+The Approvable Letter from the FDA contains conditions that we must meet in order to obtain approval and they primarily involve finalizing labeling and correcting previously reported manufacturing issues.
+Currently, we are conducting a Phase 2 clinical trial for the treatment of ARDS in adults and we have initiated a Phase 2 clinical trial using aerosolized SRT via nCPAP to potentially treat premature infants in the NICU suffering from Neonatal Respiratory Failures and a Phase 2 clinical trial using Surfaxin for the prevention of BPD.